mattleibow/CPTMSDUG-MCP-Server/docs/questions.md

 ### Basic Information
 - What is CPTMSDUG and what does it stand for?
-- What is the mission and purpose of the Cape Town Microsoft Developer User Group?
+- What is the mission and purpose of the Cape Town MS Developer User Group?
 - What are the core values that drive the CPTMSDUG community?
 - What does CPTMSDUG care about most as a developer community?
-- How long has the Cape Town Microsoft Developer User Group been active?
+- How long has the Cape Town MS Developer User Group been active?
 - How many members does the community have?
 - What role does CPTMSDUG play in the South African tech community?